 Despite the evidence, the majority of the Fed's economists are suspicious of the monetary theory of national income determination.
 Much of the trouble has stemmed from uncertainty over the meaning of money.
 Over the last 25 years or so money-like liabilities has been issued by many financial institutions that, strictly speaking, are not banks.
 In the Great Recession from 2008 these 'shadow banks' proved far more vulnerable to financial shocks than the fully-regulated banks.
 A collapse in the level of shadow banks' money-like liabilities - which can easily be overlooked in the recognised money aggregates - was an important factor in creating the crisis.

-This lack of interest in money is proving troublesome in the aftermath of the pandemic.
+This lack of interest in money has proven troublesome in the aftermath of the pandemic.
 M3 growth rose sharply in 2020 as a result of the monetary and fiscal response to the virus, reaching the highest levels ever seen in peacetime.
 Until the middle of 2021, the Fed's economists nevertheless only foresaw a very modest rise in consumer prices.
-However, based on the past behaviour of national income in the wake of previous steep rises in the quantity of money however, a much higher increase followed, with inflation rising to a 40-year high of 8.5% in March 2022.
-This has seen the US Federal Reserve embarked on a period of monetary policy tightening.
-As of March 2023 the cost of borrowing has now been raised from zero to 4.75% - 5%, and now stands at its highest level since 2007.
+However, just like previous examples of the behaviour of national income in the wake of previous steep rises in the quantity of money, a much higher increase followed, with inflation rising to a 40-year high of 9.1% in July 2022.
+In response, the US Federal Reserve embarked on a period of monetary policy tightening.
+As at the end of June 2023 the cost of borrowing has now been raised from zero to 4% - 5.25% in barely 18 months and now stands at its highest level since 2007.
 Broad money growth turned negative on both an annual and annualised quarterly basis at the start of 2023.
 The last time this happened was in 2009 and strongly suggests that now the huge monetary overhang from 2020 has finally dissipated, the US economy is likely to suffer a serious recession, even though M3 has subsequently turned positive.